Dynamic Competitive Persuasion: The Game Without Prices

+As senders become more patient, the relative importance of besting one's opponent decreases.
+Indeed, consider first the immediate payoff (whose relative magnitude wanes with patience): for a fixed realization of a sender's opponent, $z$, it is a step function that jumps from $0$ to $1$ as soon as the sender's posterior exceeds $z$.
+On the other hand, the long-run payoff exhibits no such jump: for a fixed realization $z$ it is linearly increasing in the sender's posterior on $\left[0,z\right)$, then strictly concave on $\left[z, 1\right]$; and is, therefore, concave on the entire unit interval.
+Moreover, this payoff function is not only continuous on \(\left(0,1\right]\) but differentiable.
+These observations suggest the next result: today's payoff encourages information provision, as each sender wants to provide a marginally higher posterior than her opponent; whereas the continuation payoff discourages such disclosure, due to its inherent concavity.
+Consequently, as the latter becomes more important, senders should provide less information.

+The previous paragraph's intuition was mostly mechanical.
+It argues that the decrease in information provision as senders become more patient is driven by the increased importance of the continuation value, which is concave.
+But why is it concave?
+The fact that at equilibrium, the disadvantaged sender does a mimicking strategy--whereby its distribution corresponds to an initial binary distribution with support on \(0\) and the advantaged sender's mean, the latter of which is followed by an exact duplicate of the advantaged sender's distribution--means that the disadvantaged sender's equilibrium payoff is linear in its mean.
+Then, the constant-sum aspect of the game means that the advantaged sender's payoff is linear in the inverse of her mean; and is, therefore, concave.
+In short, the ability of the disadvantaged sender to imitate means that being disadvantaged is not so bad and that there are diminishing returns to being advantaged.

+\begin{proposition} As senders become more patient they provide less information.
+That is, if $\hat{\delta} \geq \delta$ then the equilibrium distributions for discount factor $\delta$ are mean-preserving spreads of those distributions for discount factor $\hat{\delta}$. \end{proposition}

-In the infinite horizon game, as the sellers become maximally patient the advantaged seller becomes completely uninformative and the disadvantaged seller's distribution converges to a binary distribution where one of the realizations leaves the consumer indifferent between selecting him and seller $1$ and the other realization reveals that her type is $0$.
-To wit, \begin{corollary} As $\beta \to 1$, the equilibrium distributions converge to the following: seller $1$ is completely uninformative and chooses the degenerate distribution $x$ with probability $1$ and seller $2$ chooses the binary distribution $x$ with probability $\frac{y}{x}$ and $0$ with probability $1-\frac{y}{x}$. \end{corollary}
+As the senders become maximally patient, the advantaged sender becomes completely uninformative and the disadvantaged sender's distribution converges to a binary distribution where one of the realizations leaves the receiver just willing to select her and the other realization reveals that her type is \(0\).
+To wit, \begin{corollary} As $\delta \to 1$, the equilibrium distributions converge to the following: sender \(1\) chooses the degenerate distribution with support $\left\{x\right\}$ and sender \(2\) chooses the binary distribution with support $\left\{0,x\right\}$. \end{corollary} In the limit, today's payoff is negligible, and all that matters is the continuation payoff, which is concave for any fixed realization of a sender's opponent.
+Consequently, the advantaged sender prefers not to release any information, whereas the disadvantaged sender's payoff is linear on $\left[0,x\right]$, leaving her willing to choose the specified binary distribution.